nhoening/fjd/README.rst

 fjd
 ===

-File-based distribution of jobs to CPUs on Unix-PCs (idle workers "pull" new jobs).
+File-based distribution of jobs to CPUs on Unix-PCs.

-As assignments works via files, the hurdle to install and use should be very low.
+There are powerful tools for automatic job distribution, but for smaller use cases, installation and maintenance effort is too high.
+In `fjd``, the hurdle to install and use should be very low (assigning jobs works via files in your home directory).

+Jobs can be written in any language, ``fjd`` is only there to assign jobs to worker threads.
+Pull-model: idle workers get their next job from a queue.
-Works under the assumption that all CPUs can access a shared home directory.
+Works under the assumption that all CPUs are in a local network and can access a shared home directory.

 Usage